April 2026

 The gap between transformation agenda and customer reality — and what it actually takes to close it.

-We were brought in through a narrow door — a request to redesign key transactions on an organization's website.
-What we found underneath was something the brief had no language for.
-On one side, urgency to fix what was broken: customers being lost, trust being eroded, the basics not working.
-On the other, the AI transformation agenda was gathering momentum — new platforms, new capabilities, a new operating model.
-Each effort had its own leadership, its own roadmap, its own definition of success.
-And no one had been asked to connect them.
+We were brought in through a narrow door, a request to redesign key transactions on the organization's website.
+What we found was something the brief had no language for.
+Two efforts running in parallel, one fighting to restore the basics, one building toward the future, each with its own leadership, its own roadmap, its own definition of success.
+The connection between them was loose.

 BEFORE THE STRUCTURE